rdtorres/cs6250_p5_unit_test/README.md

 -------------

 ##How to run:
+ 1. Make sure your firewall rules are running on its own terminal. `./run-firewall.sh my_config.cfg`

- 1. In the mininet terminal. ping all hosts to avoid false positive tests:
+ 2. In the mininet terminal. ping all hosts to avoid false positive tests:
 `mininet> pingall`

- 2. In the mininet terminal.
+ 3. In the mininet terminal.
 Execute the test script using sh:
 `mininet> sh ./test_all.sh`

- 3. in another terminal.
+ 4. in another terminal.
 Check the file named **result** with test results `cat result` or `tail -f result`

 -------------